Need a swish event space for your next party? These unique party venues in Singapore that can hold small to big groups will help.

 Escape from the urban gridlock at multi-concept dining establishment, The Garage in Botanic Gardens.
 This sanctuary is home to both Botanico and Bee’s Knees.
 The former, a casual bistro concept, offers contemporary dishes from a “seasonality-driven menu” put together by Spanish-born Chef Antonio Oviedo.
 On the menu are dishes like lamb tartare, braised pork belly, cured and grilled Spanish mackerel, alongside surprises like the Ceiba – a warm chocolate dessert with ginger ice cream.
 Best part?
 Botanico’s spacious dining room, and its air-cooled outdoor dining area are more than spacious enough to accommodate a party of 10.

-The Garage, 50 Cluny Park Road, Singapore Botanic Gardens, Singapore 257488
+The Garage, Singapore Botanic Gardens, 50 Cluny Park Road, Singapore 257488

 Party like it’s the ’80s – with Miami Vice-inspired custom diner booths and cheeky decor (you’ll want to grab a photo with the neon ‘Shake ‘Em Buns’ sign), this all-American diner is a charming location for cocktail parties, dinners, meetings and product launches.
 Feeling cheeky?
 Challenge your colleagues to a round of beer pong or even champagne pong, and see who ends up king.